filmaj/appium-test/README.md

 ## Locally

-Make sure you have one or more Android device(s) connected to your computer.
-Below are some tests you can run.
+Make sure you have one or more Android device(s) connected to your computer, and an instance of Appium running.
+An emulator might work, too.
+Then do:

+    npm test test/android-whatever.js

 ## Remotely on saucelabs.com